TheAtlasRepository/hiring/02-home-exercises/backend/instructions.md

 ### Exercise A: Expose an API for querying compensation data

-The goal of this exercise is to design a read-only API (REST or GraphAPI) that returns one or more records from static set of compensation data.
+The goal of this exercise is to design a read-only REST API that returns one or more records from static set of compensation data.

 #### User Story: As a developer I want to